vovkanychx/Clock-timer-alarm-stopwatch/README.md

 - JS modules. <br />

 Todo list:
-- check if Daylight Saving Time is in effect and it's offset
+- check if Daylight Saving Time is in effect and it's chamge time depending on that;
-- drag and drop;
+- drag and drop for clockList and alarmList;
 - adapt for mobile devices;
-- fix addition of "scrolling" class to menu when lists scrollHeight are not overlapping clientHeight. <br />
+- fix addition of "scrolling" class to menu when lists' scrollHeight are not overlapping clientHeight. <br />

 [Check live demo version](https://vovkanychx.github.io/Clock-timer-alarm-stopwatch/)